BEHIND THE MUSIC

 A Story Steeped in Sound

-Joss Cameron is the founder member lead singer with Shianfolk, as well as a known soloist.
-With over 30 years performance experience being immersed in the Australian folk scene to Scotland, Spain, West Africa and Gibraltar.
-A professional musician, (Joss holds a First-Class Honours Degree in Music) and a singer of style, versatility and pedigree (her Great Aunt being oral traditionalist Jeannie Robertson), she started her career as a nightclub singer in Spain during the 1980's, a soloist in the Calpe singers, and the Gibraltar choral society (classical music) and sang at Burns Suppers in Gibraltar with Jimmy Shand.
+Joss Cameron is the founder member and lead singer with Shianfolk, as well as a known soloist.
+With over 30 years of performance experience being immersed in the Australian folk scene to Scotland, Spain, West Africa and Gibraltar.
+A professional musician, (Joss holds a First-Class Honours Degree in Music) and a singer of style, versatility and pedigree (her Great Aunt being oral traditionalist Jeannie Robertson), she started her career as a nightclub singer in Spain during the 1980s, a soloist in the Calpe singers, and the Gibraltar choral society (classical music) and sang at Burns Suppers in Gibraltar with Jimmy Shand.

 BORN TO PLAY

 Amy Dudley is an instrumental musician, soprano singer and harmonist with Shianfolk.

-She is naturally a talented and versatile musician, who graduated in music performance.
+She is naturally a talented and versatile musician, who graduated with an Honours Degree in Music.
 Growing up in the rolling hills of bonnie Galloway, Amy's melodies come straight from the heart.

-Amy won an award for young composer, selected by classical composer John Maxwell Geddes, and has composed for the Scottish National Orchestra.
+Amy won an award for a young composer, selected by classical composer John Maxwell Geddes, and has composed for the Scottish National Orchestra.

-She began playing piano at the age of 8 and can play many instruments including guitar, flute, harp, whistles, and charango!
+She began playing the piano at the age of 8 and can play many instruments including guitar, flute, harp, whistles, and charango!
 Now living in Edinburgh after travelling around the world, Amy's igniting her musical career within the Scottish folk scene.

 BEHIND THE MUSIC

 A Performing Presence

 Steve Tyler has played guitar since he was eight years old and over the decades has studied classical, jazz and flamenco as well as Indian music.
 However, he always comes back to folk and feels most comfortable playing guitar in various tunings especially DADGAD.
 Steve has mostly been a solo performer in his time but has spent the last decade in ceilidh bands and has held down a residency in a gypsy jazz trio in Edinburgh for the last three years.
 A long time admirer of the music of Robert Burns, he teamed up with Joss when he heard she was looking to start a band dedicated to the Bard and is especially keen to perform his music with a more modern and contemporary twist.